IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-When we arrive at this final part of the lab, it's time to gather all the Ansible playbooks into a GitLab continuous integration (CI) pipeline.
+When you arrive at this final part of the lab, it's time to gather all the Ansible playbooks into a GitLab continuous integration pipeline.

 This pipeline leads to the GitOps way of working with IDE tools like Visual Studio Code.
 Each time a file is edited, committed and pushed to the Git repository, a new GitLab pipeline is automatically launched and the entire process is evaluated.